aflaxman/dp_2020_census/methods.md

 Our Evaluation Approach
 -----------------------

-1. We calculated residuals and summarized their distribution by its median absolute error (MAE) for total count and age/race/ethnicity stratified count at the state, county, and enum_district level.
+1. We calculated residuals (DP count minus exact count) and summarized their distribution by its median absolute error (MAE) for total count (TC) and age/race/ethnicity stratified count (SC) at the state, county, and enumeration-district level.
 We also summarized the size of these counts to understand relative error as well as the absolute error introduced by TopDown.

-2. We calculate a measure of "empirical privacy loss", inspired by the definition of differential privacy.
+2. We calculated a measure of "empirical privacy loss", inspired by the definition of differential privacy.
+To measure empirical privacy loss, we approximate the probability distribution of the residuals
-   To measure empirical privacy loss, we approximate the probability distribution of the residuals $\hat{p}(x)$ using kernel density estimation, and compare the log-ratio inspired by the definition of $\epsilon$-DP:
+   $\hat{p}(x)$ using Gaussian kernel density estimation with a bandwidth of 0.1, and compare the log-ratio inspired by the definition of $\epsilon$-DP algorithms:

    $$\text{EPL}(x) = \log\left(\hat{p}(x) / \hat{p}(x+1)\right).$$